KoichiHaradaEndor/HTTPServer/src/Documentation/Classes/HttpServer.md

+﻿<!-- This is the main application class that contains functions for starting/stopping HTTP server, and routing functions that inherit from Route class. -->
 # HttpServer class

 This is the main application class that contains functions for starting/stopping HTTP server, and routing functions that inherit from `Route` class.